Q: How do I apply for admission?

 Q: What types of transportation are available if I don’t have a car?

 A: St. Louis Metro is the area’s public transportation service with both bus and rail stops at the campus.
+All enrolled students get a free Metro pass and can pick them up in the Cashier's Office.

 Q: Is there on-campus housing?